rotemlevi/snyktest/readme.md

-# Welcome to PerimeterX Task!
+# Welcome to Snyk Task!
 By Rotem Levi

 # Requirements